Will the U.S. dollar, which has fallen against the yen, continue to slide, or should we wait and see how the market moves?

 - U.S. Wholesale Inventories

 European currencies saw the pound rise against the yen after the UK’s March Construction PMI (Purchasing Managers’ Index), released yesterday, rebounded to 45.6 from 44.5 the previous month.
-The GBP/JPY pair rose from 212.023 to 213.134.
-An uptrend was observed along the 20-period moving average on the hourly chart.On the 4-hour chart, a band walk along the +2σ line of the Bollinger Bands has emerged, and on the daily chart, prices have recovered to the high range seen last month.
+The GBP/JPY pair rose from 212.023 to 213.134, showing an uptrend along the 20-period moving average on the hourly chart.On the 4-hour chart, a “band walk” along the +2σ line of the Bollinger Bands has emerged, and on the daily chart, prices have recovered to the range of last month’s highs.
 The pair is now entering a flag pattern on the daily chart.